praneethsonu/aws-serverless-geoserver-infrastructure/How to get started/2. Configure Geoserver/README.md

 16. Enter the following then click Save
     - Workspace: HOLworkspace.
     - Name: NYC-postgis
-    - Description: postgis workshop db
+    - Description: PostGIS workshop db
     - Host: Paste in the RDS endpoint you copied earlier in the workshop.
     - Port: 5432
     - Database: lab_gis